Wax sculpture: Early modern Europe

 The display of temporary or permanent effigies in wax and other media of the deceased was a common part of the funeral ceremonies of important people in European historical times.
-Most of the figures would wear the real clothes of the deceased so they could be made quickly.
+Most of the figures wore the real clothes of the deceased so they could be made quickly.
 The museum of Westminster Abbey has a collection of British royal wax effigies, as well as those of figures such as the naval hero Horatio Nelson, and Frances Stewart, Duchess of Richmond, who also had her parrot stuffed and displayed.
 The effigy of Charles II of England (1680) was displayed over his tomb until the early 19th century, when all were removed from the abbey itself.

 Nelson's effigy was a pure tourist attraction, commissioned the year after his death in 1805, and his burial in St Paul's Cathedral after a government decision that major public figures should in future be buried there.
 Concerned for their revenue from visitors, the Abbey decided it needed a rival attraction for admirers of Nelson.